 The second step is to understand why what you see is not what you pay.
 Charge price, reimbursement, Medicare price.
 What the heck are those?

-The best way to think about hospital pricing is through the analogy of a Starbucks menu.
-Weird but bear with me.
-Consider the Frappuccino, there are three tiers of “product” you can get:
+The best way to think about hospital pricing is through an analogy using Starbucks' menu.
+I know, it sounds weird, but bear with me.
+(No endorsement here :P)

-Venti (large) Grande (medium) Tall (small)
+- Venti (large) - Grande (medium) - Tall (small)

-The Tall — Medicare and Medicaid, as the largest government-sponsored payor, dictate how much they want to pay - often 10–20% for Medicare and less for Medicaid.
+Tall: Medicare and Medicaid, as the largest government-sponsored payor, dictate how much they want to pay - often 10–20% for Medicare and less for Medicaid.

-Cost sharing.
-To do this, insurers increase deductibles (the amount you have to pay before the insurance starts paying) or implement a co-pay (you share the cost with them for each visit), in the hope that people will shop around for the best deal and chose wisely which hospital to visit.
+Cost sharing: To do this, insurers increase deductibles (the amount you have to pay before the insurance starts paying) or implement a co-pay (you share the cost with them for each visit), in the hope that people will shop around for the best deal and wisely choose which hospital to visit.

 The problem with this is that you can’t shop without knowing prices.
-But real prices are secrets hospitals and insurers do not share, even with internal staff.
-Because of this, healthcare consumers continued to do what they do best: go wherever is convenient at the time.
+Real prices are kept secret by hospitals and insurers, which they don't want to share, even with internal staff.
+Consequently, healthcare consumers continue to do what they do best: go wherever is most convenient at the time.

-Are there solutions?
+Are there any solutions?

 High deductible health plan: we tried this, pretty much a problem on its own.
 If you have it, you know it.

 Lastly, for the consumers, what do you do?
-The most innovative approach I have seen so far happens in Kansas City.
+The most innovative approach I have seen so far occurs in Kansas City.
 A group of doctors converted to 100% cash, cutting out the middlemen, and passing the savings to the patients.
 Many are following suit across the country in a movement called Direct Primary Care.
 Direct payment is not new, however, it is only known to those who are in the “inner circle.”